xt0fer/reveal-slides/md/fundamental-programming-structures-in-java.md

 -

-Conversions in which loss of infor- mation is possible are done by means of casts.
+Conversions in which loss of information is possible are done by means of casts.

 ```
 double x = 9.997; int nx = (int) x;